 Training on Cayambe

 Day 7: Summit day on Cayambe (18,997')!
 With an early alpine start for the summit, our route begins by climbing through some low rock outcroppings before stepping onto a spectacularly crevassed glacier.
 Once on the glacier, the route climbs directly to the upper reaches of the mountain, where a challenging final push to the summit awaits us.
-We return to the hut and transfer to Papallacta, a traditional Ecuadorian town surrounded by beautiful forests and located near the base of Antisana.
+We return to the hut and transfer to Papallacta, a traditional Ecuadorian town with amazing hot springs, surrounded by beautiful forests and located near the base of Antisana.
 Overnight at Papallacta (10,800’).
 (B)

 Summit Day on Cayambe